We are excited to launch 18 titles with IPA MZ EDITIONS, a series of select photobooks by photographers and artists in Asia.

-We are offering 1 Scholarship Grant for the 8th Edition of the IPA Mentorship Program commencing in October 2015.
+We are offering 1 Scholarship Grant to a young photographer in Asia for the 14th Edition of the IPA Mentorship Program commencing in February 2017.

 This is CAPSULE, a re-imagining of the Nakagin Capsule Tower in Tokyo, a Japanese Metabolism building designed by architect Kisho Kurokawa in the 1970s.

 In last decade or so, Pulau Ubin has been celebrated as a safe haven for its rich natural heritage and peaceful village life.